rmarting/ansible-playbook-fuse/README.md

 * Download artifacts from a Maven Repository Manager
 * Copy artifacts into **{{ FUSE_HOME }}/deploy** folder
+* Install Features repositories (URL)
+* Install Features from URL list of repositories

 #### Configuration parameters

 Role's execution could be configured with the following variables.

-* **APP_HOME**: Location to store the applications to be deployed before to do it.
+* **app_home**: Location to store the applications to be deployed before to do it.

 		# Applications Home
-		APP_HOME: '/opt/fuse/applications'
+		app_home: '/opt/fuse/applications'

 * **maven_repository_manager**: Maven Repository location to resolve the artifacts to be deployed.